malramsay64/phd-thesis/03_Glassy_Dynamics/introduction.md

 $$ D_\text{jump}(T) = \frac{a(T)^2}{6N\langle \tau(T) \rangle} $$ {#eq:jump_diffusion}

+where $N$ is the number of particles in the simulation.
+The mean waiting time is the time for any particle to make a jump.
 In defining diffusion in this way we are assuming all particles undergo motions through jump dynamics.
 However, the dynamic heterogeneities synonymous with a potential energy landscape